 General Program Requirements

-The program for the M.A. in Art History requires a total of 30 hours of graduate work.
-A maximum of nine of the 30 hours may be taken outside the department with departmental approval.
-Students are individually advised by a graduate advisor to determine an appropriate program.
+The program for the M.A. in Art History requires a total of 30 hours (10 courses) of graduate work.

 Please see the Art History Graduate Student Handbook for additional program requirements.